mxcoppell/mcp-server-oauth/DEBUG.md

 ### Configuration Files

-The config files used by the inspector are:
+The config file used by the inspector is:
 - `config/mcp-stdio-config.json` - For stdio transport

-- `config/mcp-http-config.json` - For HTTP transport
-- `config/mcp-inspector-config.json` - Alternative HTTP config with auth disabled
+For HTTP transport, connect directly to the running server at `http://localhost:6060/mcp`

 ## Manual Testing Workflow